jammelOSjohnson/books/README.md

 # Introduction

 This is a React Starter Project for use in Stephen Grider's courses on Udemy.
-This is a simple crud app for creating and modyfing books that are stored in a json database server and the images placeholders for the books are fetched using axios.
+This is a simple crud app for creating and modyfing books that are stored in a json database server.
+The books are fetched from the json server using axios and the images placeholders for the books are fetched using axios.

 # Instructions